jomomorei/Slack/MotionBoard connection settings.md

  #### 1. Create a bot user.

- a.
-Acess to the Slack API site https://api.slack.com/ and sign in the Workspace you want to receive data from MB.
+   1. Acess to the Slack API site https://api.slack.com/ and sign in the Workspace you want to receive data from MB.

- b.
-Create a Slack APP.  https://api.slack.com/slack-apps#creating_apps.
+   1. Create a Slack APP.  https://api.slack.com/slack-apps#creating_apps.

- c.
-Create a bot user.  https://get.slack.help/hc/en-us/articles/115005265703-Create-a-bot-for-your-workspace.
+   1. Create a bot user.  https://get.slack.help/hc/en-us/articles/115005265703-Create-a-bot-for-your-workspace.

- d.
-Install the app you've created into the Workspace.
+   1. Install the app you've created into the Workspace.